Food Storage For Beginners

 What type of food should you buy, where should you buy it, and how should you store it?
 Acquiring food for the preparedness pantry does not have to be overwhelming.
-Do not worry at first about long-term emergency food storage — that is something you can do a little at a time over weeks, months, or even longer, if that is what it takes.
+Don't worry at first about long-term emergency food storage — that's something you can do a little at a time over weeks, months, or even longer, if that's what it takes.

 On a tight budget?

 Most of us are.
 But there are ways to squeeze a little here and there to begin your food storage.
 Yes, it might take a little sacrifice — like eating out less or eating out at a less expensive restaurant.
 Or brewing your own coffee instead of hitting Starbucks every morning on the way to work.
 (Consider these penny-pinching ideas.)

 Method 1: Step-by-Step Plan to Fill Your Pantry